July 17th, 2020 | Alla Schay, General Manager, Industrials, Government, and Education

 On April 4 2020, USA Today reported a pronounced decrease in criminal incidents in the United States since March 15 for 19 of 20 jurisdictions from across the country that were studied.
 Bookings into each of nearly two dozen county jails monitored by the news organization fell by at least a quarter since February, according to the article entitled “Crime rates plummet amid the coronavirus pandemic, but not everyone is safer in their home.”

 It is generally believed that the closure of common gathering spots like bars, clubs, and social events was a major contributor.
 While the reduction was significant, a considerable number of crimes still occurred on a daily basis.
-This is where robust criminal record checks can be invaluable as your company navigates through these uncertain times.
+This is where robust criminal background checks can be invaluable as your company navigates through these uncertain times.

 Furloughed and Rehired Employees